12 Jun Why my mother and many leaders are confused about healthcare marketing.

 Why my mother and many CEO’s are confused about healthcare marketing.

 As a contract CMO, the questions I’m often asked are: Do you write?
-Yes, but not like a copywriter.
+Yes, quite often, but not like a copywriter.
 Do you design?
 No, definitely not!
 Do you create websites?
 I’m part of the team.

 C-levels often have multiple degrees but rarely have in-depth education (or experience) in marketing (at least that’s what they tell me!).
-Healthcare marketing is my area of expertise and I spend time educating all that need to know about the topic.
+Healthcare marketing is my area of expertise and I spend time educating all that need to know about this topic.
 Given the newness of marketing to healthcare, this is understandable.

 If your organization doesn’t have a marketing department or CMO, it’s time to consider adding to your staff.
 Creating clear concise messaging so that people can make informed decisions on healthcare should be part of the conversation in the C-Suite and marketing needs to be there.